 VA’s Office of Information and Technology (OIT) is responsible for IT development and maintenance for programs including clinical, health management, benefits, security, and research.
 To advance and modernize the VA research program, OIT funding must be designated specifically for research use on a yearly basis.
-For FY 2022, FOVA recommends $42 million of the OIT budget to be assigned for VA research to support the purchase and maintenance of IT infrastructure, increase data storage and access capabilities, increase data security, increase interoperability with affiliated partners, and transition to more robust and functional cloud computing platforms.
+For FY 2023, FOVA recommends at least $22 million of the OIT budget to be assigned for VA research to support the purchase and maintenance of IT infrastructure, increase data storage and access capabilities, increase data security, increase interoperability with affiliated partners, and transition to more. robust and functional cloud computing platforms.

 FOVA FY 2022 Recommendations

 At least $100 million for major and minor construction.